 You have the right to pursue legal action if your loved one has been the victim of nursing home abuse or neglect.
 In fact, your loved one may be entitled to compensation for medical expenses, pain and suffering, lost wages, and a multitude of other damages.
-A Freeport nursing home abuse and neglect lawyer at Friedman & Simon, L.L.P. will analyze the details of your loved one’s case and seek the maximum compensation available.
+A Freeport personal injury lawyer at Friedman & Simon, L.L.P. will analyze the details of your loved one’s case and seek the maximum compensation available.

 Call 516-932-0400 today for a free and confidential consultation about your case.

 - Types of Nursing Home Abuse & Neglect